cancerDHC/ccdhmodel/CONTRIBUTING.md

 # How to contribute

-The following is a guideline for contributing to this repository.
+The following is a set of guidelines for contributing to the CRDCH model repository.

 ## Create a new issue